Igoschin-D/Project_incitelab/README.md

 # Project_incitelab
-In this paper, I provided statistics on road accidents in Moscow
+In this paper, I provided statistics on road accidents in Moscow using PowerBI